Courtney Hodges: World War II

-Before, during, and after the Battle of the Bulge, the First Army fought the Germans in the Battle of Aachen, and the parallel 5-month long Battle of Hurtgen Forest to the south east of Aachen, as part of the main US effort to breach the Siegfried Line and advance through Germany to the Roer River.
-Hodges led First Army to liberate most of Luxembourg in three days, from 9 September through to 12 September 1944.
-The city of Aachen was captured on 22 October, but the German counter-offensive and the Battle of the Bulge took place before the other objectives could be completed.
-Once the Battle of the Bulge was won, the Hürtgen Forest was taken and on 10 February the Rur Dam was finally captured.
-The overall cost of the Siegfried Line Campaign in American personnel was close to 140,000 casualties.
+Before, during, and after the Battle of the Bulge, the First Army fought the Germans in the Battle of Aachen and in the parallel five-month Battle of Hürtgen Forest to the southeast of Aachen, as part of the main U.S. effort to breach the Siegfried Line and advance through Germany to the Roer River.
+Hodges led the First Army in liberating most of Luxembourg in three days, between the 9th and 12th of September 1944.
+The city of Aachen was captured on 22 October 1944, but the German counteroffensive in the Ardennes and the Battle of the Bulge took place before the army's other objectives could be completed.
+After the Battle of the Bulge, the Hürtgen Forest was secured, and on 10 February 1945 the Rur Dam was finally captured.
+The Siegfried Line campaign cost American forces nearly 140,000 casualties.
+The tremendous Allied losses sustained during the offensive into the Hürtgen Forest, led to the battle being described as an Allied "defeat of the first magnitude".

-By 7 March 1945, the 9th Armored Division of the First Army captured the Ludendorff Bridge at Remagen.
-The First Army was the first enemy of Germany to cross the Rhine since the Napoleonic Wars.
-By the time the bridge collapsed after 10 days, the First Army had built two heavy duty bridges across the Rhine and established a bridgehead 40 kilometers (25 mi) long, extending from Bonn in the north almost to Koblenz in the south, and 10 to 15 kilometers (6.2 to 9.3 mi) deep, occupied by five U.S. divisions.
-They advanced slowly, waiting for Montgomery and the 21st Army Group to launch Operation Plunder across the Rhine on 23 March.
+By 7 March 1945, the 9th Armored Division of the First Army had captured the Ludendorff Bridge at Remagen.
+The First Army was the first Allied army to cross the Rhine since the Napoleonic Wars.
+By the time the bridge collapsed ten days later, the First Army had built two heavy-duty bridges across the Rhine and established a bridgehead 40 km (25 mi) long, extending from Bonn in the north almost to Koblenz in the south, and 10 to 15 kilometers (6.2 to 9.3 mi) deep, held by five U.S. divisions.
+The army then advanced slowly while waiting for Montgomery and the 21st Army Group to launch Operation Plunder across the Rhine on 23 March 1945.